He 280

 The kit also comes with a small fret of Photoetch with primarily cockpit parts but is does include torque scissors as well.
 See photo below.

 The decals are thin and well registered and include markings for the V2, V3 and V8 aircraft.
-There is no stencil markings provided and the swastikas are the assemble them yourself variety.
+The V8 variant is shown in the instructions as the only choice for using the Jumo engines however the V8 was equipped with a V tail and that option is not supplied, however the V2, while originally equipped with the HeS engines, had these replaced at a later time with the Jumo engines.
+There are no stencil markings provided and the swastikas are the assemble them yourself variety.
 See photo below.

 The instructions consist of a folded sheet that divides up things into small panels.
 The first panel has history and specifications, the second has the typical warnings, icon chart, paint chart and parts map.
 There are four panels of assembly instructions followed by two panels of marking instructions.
 There is a separate small sheet detailing how to use the supplied masks.